-To promote world wide environmental leadership and corporate responsibility for managing our earth’s eco-systems, we at Bass & Hays recommend using only uncoated iron, made in America in safety goal oriented factories, and produced with post consumer recycled materials in strict accordance with LEED specifications.
+To promote awareness in environmental leadership and corporate responsibility for managing earth’s eco-systems, Bass & Hays recommends using only uncoated iron.
+Castings made in America are produced in the cleanest of workplace environments that focus on strict workplace safety.
+Bass & Hays furnishes an end product with post consumer recycled materials in strict accordance with LEED specifications.
 85% made up of approximately 20% post-consumer and 80% post-industrial materials.
-Harsh, dangerous, hazardous chemical or petroleum based coatings can over time leach off into the storm drain systems, creeks, streams, rivers, waterways, lakes and oceans, and negatively effect our global eco-systems, for which we are ultimately responsible.
-This can impact our future standard of living, and effect future generations who will have to “clean up our mess”.
+Harsh, dangerous, hazardous chemical or petroleum based coatings may over time leach into storm drain systems, creeks, streams, rivers, waterways, lakes and oceans, and negatively effect our eco-systems, for which we are ultimately responsible as a society.
+This can impact our future standards of living, and negatively impact future generations who will have to “clean up the mess”.

-Uncoated iron will cure naturally in time, and there is simply no need to coat it with primers or paints containing harmful toxins that are unsafe for humans, animals, fish and plant life.
-When an iron casting ships out fresh and new from the manufacturing facility, it first appears grey or a dull metallic in color. (similar to the ring on the first manhole picture in the gallery above) As the iron casting is exposed to oxygen and atmospheric conditions, it will begin to appear “rusty”. (usually a bright orange or yellow color) This is simply surface oxidation and is completely harmless.
-It contains nothing but iron oxide and is totally harmless to any form of life.
+Uncoated iron cures naturally over time, and there is simply no need to coat it with primers or paints containing harmful toxins that are unsafe for humans, animals, fish and plant life.
+When an iron casting ships out fresh and new from a manufacturing facility, it first appears grey or dull metallic in color. (similar to the ring on the first manhole picture in the gallery above) As the iron casting is exposed to oxygen and atmospheric conditions, it will begin to appear “rusty”. (usually a bright orange or yellow color) This is simply surface oxidation and contains nothing but iron oxide which is totally harmless to any life forms.
 It is water-soluble and will wash away.
 Rust should be left alone and not removed, it will eventually form a permanent patina on the surface which protects it from advanced destructive corrosion.
 This a natural curing process which takes place over a long period of time, and is now generally preferred over any type of paint or coating which may be very harmful to our earth’s environment.

 The color of the rust can give us a clue about what type of atmospheric conditions the cast iron has been stored in… Yellow rust, or bright orange rust, is iron oxide-hydroxide FeO(OH)H2O (resulting from high moisture such as high humidity or rain) “Water soluble” iron oxide results in yellow or bright orange rust.
 This is the most commonly seen color after your iron castings come in new from the foundry and have cured a few days in a warehouse or stock yard exposed to air and moisture.
 Red Rust, or dark orange rust, is hydrated oxide Fe2O3•H2O (resulting from high oxygen/water exposure) Brown Rust, is oxide Fe2O3 (resulting from high oxygen and low moisture) Black Rust, iron (II)oxide – Fe3O4 (limited oxygen) Multiple forms of corrosion (different colors) can also be present at once most likely the result of rapidly changing atmospheric conditions.
 This is quite common especially in locations where weather changes dramatically and often.
 All of these forms of iron oxide are completely harmless to any kind of life.
 Simply put, it will not hurt you if ingested in minute quantities.
 The only real hazard with your iron casting is that it’s likely very heavy and may hurt you if you were to drop it on your foot.
 Always wear protective apparel when handling iron castings.
 Gloves, steel toe footwear, and other such protection as mandated by your employer.
 Never handle iron without wearing it.

-Some municipalities do still require iron products to be coated in some manner.
+Some municipalities do still require iron products to be coated with some type of coating.
 Bituminous or asphaltic solvent based paints were primarily used in the past.
 Paint was used to hide cracking and other defects and to attempt to prevent “rust”.
-We see this often with imported castings that may have many flaws.
+We see this often with import castings that may have many flaws.
 This however does not prevent corrosion, and in some cases actually contributes to it by creating destructive corrosion under the surface of the coating, and in time can cause the casting to fail their service objectives and lifespan.
 Coatings will wear off in time anyway and defects will become obvious.
-The main problem with any coating is that as it wears off, and the residue containing harmful toxins flow into storm drains, then into creeks, streams, rivers and tributaries.
-This creates actual water pollution and is not safe.
-AASHTO M306 requires castings to be uncoated for this and for other reasons.
+The main problem with any coating is that as it wears off, the residue containing harmful toxins flow into storm drains, then into creeks, streams, rivers and tributaries.
+This may create water pollution and is considered not safe for the environment.
+AASHTO M306 requires castings to be uncoated for this purpose and for other reasons.
 If coatings are still a requirement for your municipality or governing district we can provide you with an alternative to unsafe coatings that is water soluble, contains no toxins and is completely harmless to plant, animal, fish and human life.
 It will still meet your service objective for coated castings, and your specifications should then be written with all this in mind.

-All castings meet or exceed ASTM A48, A536 and AASHTO M306 standards.
+All Bass & Hays castings meet or exceed ASTM A48, A536 and AASHTO M306 and LEED requirements and standards.

 AASHTO M306.
 In 1989-2005, the American Association of State Highway and Transportation Officials (AASHTO) developed standard specifications for cast gray iron frames, grates, rings, covers for inlets, manholes and other iron casting structures.
 These requirements include coatings as well as load ratings, proof load testing, and other requirements.
 AASHTO M306 basically requires gray iron castings to be manufactured from iron conforming to ASTM A48, Class 35B or better, and have a 75% post consumer recycled content.
 Ductile iron castings shall conform to ASTM A536 or better.